teiniker/teiniker-lectures-securedesign/risk-analysis/knowledge-sw-security/README.md

-# Knowledge for SW Security
+# Knowledge for Software Security

 Critical software security knowledge and expertise can be compiled:
 * [OWASP Top 10](OWASP-Top10.md)